God's Hand in History

 Benjamin Franklin, speaking at the Constitutional Convention in Philadelphia in June, 1787, asserted: "The longer I live the more convincing proofs I see that God governs in the affairs of men.
 And if a sparrow cannot fall to the ground without his notice [Matt.
 10:29], is it probable that an empire can rise without his aid?"
 Winston Churchill clearly perceived God's hand in history.
 In an address before the U.S. Congress December 26, 1941, the British prime minister asserted that "he must indeed have a blind soul who cannot see that some great purpose and design is being worked out here below."
 On another occasion in Britain some 10 months later, he said, "I sometimes have a feeling of interference. . . .
 I have a feeling sometimes that some Guiding Hand has interfered."

 The following is a miniature history course -- "His Story 101" -- the way it should have been taught in grade school to every child growing up.
-But historical evidence to support God's hand in history has been LEFT OUT of our schools.
+But historical evidence to support God's hand in history has been LEFT OUT of our history classes.
 MIRACULOUS intervention and circumstances with PRECISE TIMING at crucial dates in the story of nations and empires point unmistakably to the GUIDING HAND of God.
-Notice briefly some examples.
+But God has been "kicked out" of school text books.
+"And even as they did not like to retain God in their knowledge, God gave them over to a reprobate mind" (void of judgment) (Romans 1:28).
+"For the material man rejects spiritual things, for they are foolishness to him: neither can he know them, because they are spiritually discerned” (1 Cor.
+2:14).

 Isaiah Foretold Cyrus Conquering Babylon -- 539 B.C.